Personalized Rhett Storybook — Make His the Hero

 How Personalized Stories Help Rhett Grow

 Every story presents creative challenges.
 When story-Rhett encounters a locked door, a missing ingredient, or a friend in need, the solutions require creative thinking.
-Rhett unconsciously practices this creativity while reading, generating potential solutions before seeing what story-Rhett actually does.
+Rhett unconsciously practices that thinking while reading — generating possible solutions before seeing what story-Rhett actually does.
+The personalized element adds crucial motivation: Rhett cares more about his own story-self's problems than about a generic protagonist's, and that emotional investment deepens the creative engagement.

 What Makes Rhett Special